kbastronomics/agc-mechanical-cad/README.md

 >h.
 DSKY pushbutton switch spring - Due to failures of the DSKY pushbutton switch spring (shown in Figure 3-6) a failure analysis and design review of the spring was performed.
-The failure inalysis and design review indicated that in normal use the spring could crack at points of stress concentration.
+The failure analysis and design review indicated that in normal use the spring could crack at points of stress concentration.
 As a result, a new spring was designed.
 As shown in the drawing, the new spring replaces the present